-In 1997 some critics thought they discerned reactionary attitudes in The Ice Storm’s treatment of its unabashedly upper-middle-class postrevolutionary subject matter.
-Supporting that view is the fact that Lee himself calls his first three films—Pushing Hands (1992), The Wedding Banquet, and Eat Drink Man Woman (1994)—his “Father Knows Best” trilogy, because of the loving portrayal in all three of a traditional patriarch, played by Sihung Lung.
-This conservative strain in Lee’s work can perhaps be traced back to Ozu—particularly the films the great Japanese director made after World War II, when conflicts between tradition and change, and between parents and children, were being exacerbated by the impact of the war on Japanese culture.
-But Lee is no more a reactionary than Ozu, because his subject is that conflict, which is history as we experience it at any given moment of our lives.
+In 1997, some critics thought they discerned reactionary attitudes in The Ice Storm’s treatment of its unabashedly upper-middle-class, postrevolutionary subject matter.
+Supporting that view is the fact that Lee himself calls his first three films—Pushing Hands (1992), The Wedding Banquet, and Eat Drink Man Woman (1994)—his Father Knows Best trilogy, because of the loving portrayal in all three of a traditional patriarch, played by Sihung Lung.
+This conservative strain in Lee’s work can perhaps be traced back to Ozu, particularly the films the great Japanese director made after World War II, when conflicts between tradition and change, and between parents and children, were being exacerbated by the impact of the war on Japanese culture.
+But Lee is no more a reactionary than Ozu was, because his subject is that conflict, which is history as we experience it at any given moment of our lives.

 “Through [the two outsiders] we come to experience the changes that freedom will bring,” he writes.
 “It is their emancipation that the film becomes about, their coming-of-age.
 So, as a Taiwanese, I can identify with the Southerners as the Yankees change their way of life forever, but I also identify more strongly with those outsiders, who grasp at freedom, and fight for it . . .
 Our story is about the very heart of America, even as this heart was—and still so often is—torn apart by racial and other conflicts.
 Even as America seems to conquer the world with the promise of freedom, it has still not fully conquered itself, or achieved its own freedom.”
-Ride with the Devil is another Lee film audiences will have to catch up with on video because it was not understood in its time.
+Ride with the Devil is another Lee film audiences have to catch up with on video, because it was not understood in its time.
 Filmographies that frequent the knife-edge where history is being made run that risk.

 “The period portrayed in The Ice Storm is innocent and good because people are rebelling against old rules and the old order,” Lee has said.
 “We’re jaded now, while the people of that era were very fresh and bold about reaching for their limits.
-What they encounter in the process is human nature, and the ice storm, which gives you a little more respect for Nature.
+What they encounter in the process is human nature, and the ice storm, which gives you a little more respect for nature.
 It turns out that we’re not that free after all.”
 Lee’s statement expresses both sides of the complex symbol that informs the images of his film—he is one of those artists for whom, without some positive sense of the past, the future is an empty promise.
-His cinema therefore recalls some of the greatest filmmakers who came before him: Ozu, of course, and Americans like John Ford and Orson Welles, with their laments for lost worlds and dissolving traditions.
+His cinema therefore recalls that of some of the greatest filmmakers who came before him: Ozu, of course, and Americans like John Ford and Orson Welles, with their laments for lost worlds and dissolving traditions.

 One thing that gives The Ice Storm its hallucinatory intensity is the fact that the era before 1967 has already been swept away without a trace at the start of the film, which portrays the arrival of the present era.
-But the film does refer to a much older America: Wendy saying grace by thanking God “for letting us white people kill all the Indians,” a glimpse of the famous “Keep America Clean” television commercial, with Iron Eyes Cody weeping over a litterbug committing what was then called “pollution,” and the haunting flute music that begins during the credits, over those ghostly letters.
+But the film does refer to a much older America: Wendy saying grace by thanking God “for letting us white people kill all the Indians,” a glimpse of the famous “Keep America Beautiful” television commercial, with Iron Eyes Cody weeping over a litterbug committing what was then called “pollution,” and the haunting flute music that begins during the credits, over those ghostly letters.

-“I liked the irony of suggesting music endemic to Native Americans,” composer Mychael Danna has said, “to remind us that as the characters walk through the woods to their mod houses, the ground beneath their feet used to belong to civilizations that are long gone.
-Ang and I wanted to remind people of the power of Nature—that Nature was there before anyone else, and that Nature will be there when we’ve gone.”
+“I liked the irony of suggesting music endemic to Native Americans,” composer Mychael Danna has said, “to remind us that, as the characters walk through the woods to their mod houses, the ground beneath their feet used to belong to civilizations that are long gone.
+Ang and I wanted to remind people of the power of nature—that nature was there before anyone else, and that nature will be there when we’ve gone.”